How to Make Easy Homemade Bread

 Their newest project, The New Healthy Bread in Five Minutes a Day (Thomas Dunne Books, $33), is an updated edition of a 2009 title.
-Available November 1, it features whole-grain, ancient-grain, sprouted-wheat and gluten-free breads, plus the duo’s first sourdough starter—and this family-friendly winner (recipe below as well as here).
+It features whole-grain, ancient-grain, sprouted-wheat and gluten-free breads, plus the duo's first sourdough starter-and this family-friendly winner, Soft Whole Wheat Sandwich Bread (recipe below as well as here).

 1. Whisk together 5 cups whole wheat flour, 2½ cups all-purpose flour, 1½ tablespoons (2 envelopes) active dry yeast, 1 tablespoon kosher salt and ¼ cup vital wheat gluten in a 5-quart bowl or lidded (not airtight) food container.

 Tip: Vital wheat gluten is a protein naturally found in wheat.
 Adding extra improves the texture of whole-grain breads.
 Look for it at health food stores or large supermarkets; Bob's Red Mill is one common brand.